impress-org/givewp/src/Framework/QueryBuilder/README.md

 ### Special method for working with meta tables (attachMeta)

 Under the hood ```attachMeta``` will add join clause for each defined ```meta_key``` column.
-And each column will be added in select statement as well, which means that meta columns will be returned in query result.
+And each column will be added in select statement as well, which means the meta columns will be returned in query result.
 Aliasing meta columns is recommended when using ```attachMeta``` method.

 ```php